 The OP_CODESEPARATOR opcode has been disabled.
-This opcode also no longer affects the calculation of signature hashes.
+This opcode also no longer affects the calculation of SIGHASH transaction hashes.

 6.8 Bitcoin Improvement Proposals

 In general, Bitcoin Improvement Proposals (BIPs) do not apply to Zcash unless otherwise specified in this section.